Risk Management Roadmap - in 5 Steps to Risk Management.

 • a list of risks, divided into points

-• Identifying the individual risks along with the probability of occurrence.
+• mapping the individual risks along with the probability of occurrence.
 The consequence of the occurrence of the risks is assessed separately using numbers

 Mapping of possible management measures